p-rex/Surface-CSV-Analyzer/README.md

 python analyze.py
 ```

-You can run the script without saving with the command below.
+Or you can run the script without saving with the command below.
 ```shell
 curl -s https://github_raw_url/analyze.py | python
 ```